Security

 Backups and durability

-Mail and account data are backed up nightly, kept as 7 daily plus 4 weekly snapshots.
-Because MailHow speaks standard IMAP, you can always keep your own copy — drag folders in Apple Mail or use any IMAP backup tool.
+Mail and account data are backed up nightly (7 daily + 4 weekly snapshots), with independent encrypted off-site copies and restore drills that run on a schedule and are recorded.
+A drill that happened once, by hand, is a hope with a date on it.
+Because MailHow speaks standard IMAP, you can always keep your own copy.
+Drag folders in Apple Mail or use any IMAP backup tool.
 Your mail is never locked in.
+More on durability, exports, and what happens if we disappear: Trust & reliability.

 Data handling